Law enforcement in South Korea: Senior cadres police officer, sheriff, sheriff, sense of security, sheriff)

 The same grade applies to the police department and the marine police department.

 Local posts are classes with the prefix "autonomy" for each class, and Jeju Special Autonomy is also a class that only exists in the autonomous police corps.
 Starting from the patrol, the slope is a real flower bud wrapped with two real petals.
 From the longitude and latitude to the total longitude, it is a real flower.
-The military attache puts a theater on the robe platform and puts 50 cents of real flowers.
+The military attaché puts a theater on the robe platform and puts 50 cents of real flowers.